What is SOC 2? Complete Guide for IT Leaders

 When SOC 2 Isn't Actually What You Need

-It's also important to understand that SOC 2 isn't a certification.
+SOC 2 is not a certification.
 This trips people up.
 You don't "get SOC 2 certified" — you receive a SOC 2 report from an auditor.
 Unlike ISO 27001, which results in a certificate you either have or don't, a SOC 2 report includes the auditor's detailed findings, including any exceptions they discovered.
 Two companies can both have SOC 2 reports, and one can be significantly stronger than the other.
 Your customers' security teams will actually read the report; they won't just check a box.